Mapping Australia / Cartografie in Australië (2014)

-- Wooden mallet (use reverse end of mallet – a thick smooth surface) – Let the weight of the mallet determine the pressure on the piano and it’s strings rather then applying additional pressure
+- Wooden mallet (its possible to just use the reverse end of the rubber mallet) Let the weight of the mallet determine the pressure on the piano rather than applying too much additional pressure.

 - Small personal fan (with nylon material attached to the blades)

 - Earphones (and a small portable device to play music from, like a smartphone)

 - Laptop or media device (for the performer to play and view the video score)

 - Mbox or audio device (with USB cable)

 - Video projector (a video that is synced to the actions in the video score are projected alongside a live feed from inside the piano).
 This video can be found here.